 Another difference between daycare and preschool is the learning outcomes.
 Since daycare and preschools have different objectives and goals, their learning outcomes are different.
 While daycare centers focus on “child care”, preschools are focused on “early education”.

 Daycare teaches and trains your kid to be independent and socially and emotionally ready for kindergarten or preschool.
-The preschool syllabus is created to make kids ready for primary school.
+The preschool curriculum is created to make kids ready for primary school.